msxlegend/MSX-KCX-Bluetooth-Transmitter/README.md

 ## MSX KCX V1.7
-Add a bluetooth transmition for all MSX.
+Add a bluetooth Music transmitter for all MSX.
 No driver needed !

 * Bluetooth module 1.7
 * mono with the internal pin 49 (Sony and Turbo-r need the jack input)